tritb166/Arma-Settings-Performance-Guide/README.md

 ## Symlink Guide
 20 seconds to main menu with no mods

-I have my game on my main ssd, then mods on my hdd
+I have my game on my main 1TB SSD, then mods on my 2TB HDD.
+This is to save on SSD space, increases disk bandwidth, reduces loading times, and speeds up LOD loading (much less noticable low poly/texture objects).
+An SSD is not required for this, you should also get noticable improvements using a Symlink even with 2 seperate hard drives, as your disk bandwidth will be doubled.

 To do it I made a symlink from
 > F:\SteamLibrary\steamapps\workshop\content\107410